-Youth Direction provides a One Stop Shop drop in service.
-The Youth Direction One Stop Shop is based at 16 Church Road in Stockton, and is open as follows:
+We also provide a One Stop Shop drop in service where you can been seen by an Adviser, no appointment is necessary.
+This is based at 16 Church Road, Stockton, TS18 1TX and is open as follows:

 Youth Direction Information, Advice and Guidance is also externally accredited to the Matrix Standard, the nationally recognised quality benchmark for information, advice and guidance services.

 We have dedicated Participation Advisers who provide information, advice guidance and support for those who are at risk of leaving or are not in education, employment or training.
 We also support young people who have learning difficulties and/or disabilities.